getsentry/self-hosted/README.md

 We currently support a very minimal set of environment variables to promote other means of configuration.

 If you have any issues or questions, our [Community Forum](https://forum.sentry.io/c/on-premise) is at your service!
+Everytime you run the install script, it will generate a log file, `sentry_install_log-<ISO_TIMESTAMP>.txt` with the output.
+Sharing these logs would help people diagnose any issues you might be having.

 ## Event Retention